-This Ottolenghi roasted butternut squash recipe makes an excellent Thanksgiving side dish, but it's simple enough to make for weeknight dinners, too.
+This Ottolenghi butternut squash with red onion recipe makes an excellent Thanksgiving side dish, but it's simple enough to make for weeknight dinners, too.
 It's gluten free, vegetarian, vegan, and packed with Middle Eastern flavors.

 This vegan roasted butternut squash is bursting with fall flavor.
-I adapted it from an Ottolenghi recipe so you know what's coming next - amazing Middle Eastern flavors!
+Just like this Ottolenghi Green Bean Salad recipe, it's also loaded with amazing Middle Eastern spices and ingredients!

-You don't even have to peel the butternut squash!
+Bonus: you don't even have to peel the butternut squash!
 A huge timesaver!
-It's roasted at a very high heat, so that is going to break down the skin for us, and it will get nice and brown and add a lot of flavor and texture.
+It's roasted at a very high heat, so the skin will get nice and brown and have a lot of flavor and texture.

-For more butternut squash ideas try my Butternut Squash Lasagna or this Winter Squash Gratin.
+For more butternut squash recipe ideas try my Butternut Squash Lasagna or this Winter Squash Gratin.

 Jump to: